CalebiroLab/sm_bArr/README.md

 #### Two channels

-In this example, the script starts with the colocalization between the molecules in the two channels, then computes their transient trapping and combines the information about the resulting 4+1 states in a MxN matrix.
+In this example, the script starts with the colocalizations between the molecules in the two channels, then computes their transient trapping and combines the information in 4+1 states stored in a MxN matrix.

 #### Two channels with CCPs

-In this example, the script starts with the colocalization between the molecules in the two channels, then computes their transient trapping and presence/absence of CCP localization and combines the information about the resulting 6+1 states in a MxN matrix.
+In this example, the script starts with the colocalizations between the molecules in the two channels, then computes their transient trapping and presence/absence of CCP localization and combines the information in 6+1 states stored in a MxN matrix.